GymLeaderMatt/Solo_Battle_Mobile_Gen1_Recomp/README.md

 # What is this?
 - I was tired of the voxel mod shuffle so I basically took the original mod, some tweaks from some other mods, and made my own.
 Voxel in the overworld isn't my priority.
 It's just there.
 I personally do not play with it on.
 The main focus was battles.

-# Mockup picture (I didn't want to export a screenshot of my handheld, sorry).
+# Mockup picture (I'm lazy and didn't upload a screenshot).

 <img width="720" height="480" alt="runinfo_preview_720x480" src="https://github.com/user-attachments/assets/4fac024e-e337-431b-90ee-371d4b8e739f" />